brhannan/fastLEDBlockLib/readme.md

 # fastLEDBlockLib

 A Simulink library containing driver blocks that can be used to control a WS2812 RGB LED strip with an Arduino Uno.

+With the FastLED block library, you can use Simulink to create an algorithm that controls a WS2812 RGB LED strip through an Arduino.
+These blocks support code generation, so you can deploy your application to the Arduino.

 ## Dependencies